 If you’re the sole owner of a large luxury yacht, running and maintaining it can be a costly and labour-intensive venture.
 But by offering a yacht for charter, the yacht owner can ease the financial burden and safeguard the condition, value and effectiveness of a yacht, while also retaining a great many of the pleasures that compelled the purchase in the first place.
-We spoke to Rita Luskovic, Head Of Charter at Princess Yacht Charter, for the inside story on what offering your yacht for luxury charter is really all about…
+In 2021, we spoke to the former Head Of Charter at Princess Yacht Charter, Rita, for the inside story on what offering your yacht for luxury charter is really all about…

 Does your yacht qualify for luxury yacht charter?